Chemistry with Study Abroad MChem

 Each year undergraduate students can apply to join the Sheffield Undergraduate Research Experience scheme.
 This gives you the chance to spend around six weeks working in one of our research groups over the summer.
 It's a unique opportunity to pursue research in an area that you are excited about, and can help inform your future career aspirations.

 We can guarantee you a summer research placement if you meet the requirements of our Undergraduate Research Scholarship scheme.
-You need AAA or above at A Level (or equivalent) and to maintain an average grade of 70 per cent or higher during your course.
+Please find more information under 'Fees and funding'.

 If you want to do a full year of work experience as part of your degree, we have a Chemistry with a Year in Industry degree at both BSc and MChem levels.
 Students who take this option spend a year working at a leading organisation in the chemical industry.
 You'll pay reduced fees for the year you're on placement, which is between year 2 and your final year of study.
 Students earn salaries during their placements too.
 Organisations where our students have done their placements include: